 For some people, having vision problems is a sign of Alzheimer’s.
 They may have difficulty reading, judging distance and determining color or contrast.

-6. Words And Conversations Are Frustrating
+6. Words And Conversations

 People with Alzheimer’s may have trouble following or joining a conversation.
 They may stop in the middle of a conversation and have no idea how to continue or they may repeat themselves.